jhinkey/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 }
 ```

+This class invokes a service using only three lines of code that do these things:

+1. Get a `DocumentResource.Builder`.
-This class invokes a service using only three lines of code.
-First, it gets a `DocumentResource.Builder`.
-Then it uses the `DocumentResource.Builder` to authenticate a user with a `DocumentResource` instance.
-Lastly, it calls the `DocumentResource.postSiteDocument` method, passing in a site ID, a `Document` object for the uploaded, and a hash map that specifies the file to upload.
+1. Use the `DocumentResource.Builder` to authenticate a user with a `DocumentResource` instance.
+1. Call the `DocumentResource.postSiteDocument` method, passing in a site ID, a `Document` object for the uploaded, and a hash map that specifies the file to upload.
 The file is arbitrary--this example uses local file `Document_POST_ToSite.java` for convenience.

 ```note::
 The ``main`` method's comment demonstrates running the class.